|N6114H, Andover Flight Academy's 1946 Piper J-3 Cub|

 I knew that Sullivan County Airport (MSV, Monticello, NY) was nearby and also had a cafe, so I hopped over there (airport #175).
 It was closed, too.

-Lacking lunch, it is a good thing that I always fly with water and peanuts.
+Lacking an actual lunch, it is a good thing that I always fly with water and peanuts.

 I saw comments on ForeFlight warning about power lines on the runway 21 approach and expected something low and close to the threshold.
 The reality is that they are high tension wires over a mile from the threshold (out of frame past the bottom of the above photo).
 My pattern was well inside them.
 Another ForeFlight user warned that folks at Andover were prickly about where people parked their airplanes.
 Joe offered me several parking options, including leaving the Warrior right on the main ramp in front of the New Jersey Forestry office where I parked in the first place.
 You can't believe everything you read, even from other pilots.
 The only real caution that I would raise about Aeroflex is that the road into the airport crosses the runway 21 threshold.
 Watch for vehicular traffic on final.